Ernie Wheelwright (running back)

-He was also an actor who appeared in a number of films including: The Longest Yard (1974), Trackdown (1976), The Greatest (1977) & Wildcats (1986).
-Immediately before he began his career as a running back he had served in the 101st Airborne Division(a.k.a. the Screaming Eagles).
+Wheelwright attended Southern Illinois University and served in the 101st Airborne Division (a.k.a. the Screaming Eagles).
+In 1962, he led the Fort Campbell football team to a 14–10 victory over Lackland Air Force Base in the Missile Bowl.
+He then played running back for the New York Giants (1964–65), Atlanta Falcons (1966–67) and the New Orleans Saints (1967–70) of the National Football League.
+He rushed for 1426 yards and scored 16 touchdowns (9 rushing and 7 receiving) in 79 games.

-Ernie Wheelwright was also owner of one of Atlanta's premier nightclubs in the 1960s, the Pink Pussycat Club.
+Wheelwright was also owner of one of Atlanta's premier nightclubs in the 1960s, the Pink Pussycat Club.
 'Wheels' hosted many visiting black artists and had the opportunity to cut a record 'Beggin You Back' for the local Gaye label owned by Johnny Brooks.
 In 1970 the NFL asked Wheelwright, then with the New Orleans Saints, to sell his interest on the grounds that continuing ownership would bring the NFL into disrepute.

+Following the end of his football career, Wheelwright appeared as an actor in films including The Longest Yard (1974), Trackdown (1976), The Greatest (1977) & Wildcats (1986).

 Ernie Wheelwright died of cancer in Las Vegas on May 1, 2001, aged 61.